 In 2008 she purchased an approximately 10-acre property on Old Lawley Toll Road (north of the town of Calistoga).
 Plans call for a small cave and a winery to be built on site (currently they are custom crushing at another winery).

-She plans to keep production small – growing slowly each year.
+She plans to keep production small and grow slowly each year.
 The focus is on two wines, a Chardonnay and a Cabernet Sauvignon.
 She has enjoyed the style of Chardonnay that Kistler (Sonoma County) makes and is emulating a similar style.
 The first vintage is from 2014 (not yet released at the time of this review).

 The Frediani Vineyard is located just southeast of the town of Calistoga and is owned by long time Napa family the Fredianis’.
 Patsy has been familiar with this vineyard for many years – she remembers her first introduction to the vineyard was when she helped pick grapes during harvest.

-Her inaugural vintage is the 2012 Frediani Vineyard Cabernet Sauvignon.
+Her inaugural vintage was the 2012 Frediani Vineyard Cabernet Sauvignon.
 She has used fruit from this vineyard for her first several vintages and will continue to do so.
-This vintage shows very appealing ripe fruit aromas in the glass – black berry, black cherry and a hint of desert like spice and mocha.
+This vintage shows very appealing ripe fruit aromas in the glass including black berry, black cherry and a hint of desert like spice and mocha.
 The wine is very well made, balanced and has good acidity across the palate.
-The tannins linger softly – structurally the wine is already balanced at a young age.
+The tannins linger softly;- structurally the wine is already balanced at a young age.
 Only approximately 100 cases of this wine as made.
 Later vintages saw slightly higher production amounts.